dirkzon/gesture-recognition/README.md

 - The hand in the image must be larger than 60x60 pixels.
 - Lower exposure images work better.

-This can be found in the [Dataset restrictions](Dataset%20restrictions.ipynb) notebook.
+In the [Dataset restrictions](Dataset%20restrictions.ipynb)  you can see how i found these limitations.
+In the [approach](approach.pdf) document you can also find some more reccomendations for the dataset.

 ## License